Dotnaught/vulture-feeds/README.md

 process.env.NODE_ENV = 'production';
 ```

-To sign vulture-feeds with an Apple Developer ID, replace dummy text below with the name of your Apple Developer ID Certificate, which should be visible in the macOS Keychain app.
+To sign vulture-feeds with an Apple Developer ID using electron-packager, replace dummy text below with the name of your Apple Developer ID Certificate, which should be visible in the macOS Keychain app.
 Run these commands in the directory with the app build (e.g., vulture-feeds-darwin-x64).

 ```
 codesign --deep --force --verbose --sign "Developer ID Application: YOUR_DEV_ID (xxxxxxxxx)" vulture-feeds.app codesign --verify -vvvv vulture-feeds.app spctl -a -vvvv vulture-feeds.app
 ```
+In electron-builder, this should not be necessary.

 ## Built With